SoftUni-Internal/interactive-content/EN/02-Generics/01-Generics-in-Java.md

 Before the introduction of generics, we could store any type of object in a collection, i.e., non-generic.

-Generics force the Java programmer to store specific types of objects.
+Generics force the Java programmer to specify the type of object that will be stored in any collection.

 Let us see the following example: